 - Are you trying to make sure that your children, who are in the DCFS system, get the best care and services they can?

-- Do you think the court's involvement is helping you or a family member seek help for a problem in your family, such as addiction?
+- Do you think the court's involvement is helping you or a family member seeking help for a problem in your family, such as addiction?

 - Are you trying to get more visitation or other rights to contact your child that have been denied to you?